tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-06-13-test-driven-develpment-for-scientists.md

 ## Start with a functional test

-When practising test driven development it is often useful to start with a functional test.
+When practising test-driven development it is often useful to start with a functional test.
 A functional test differs from a unit test in that it tests a slice of functionality in the system as opposed to an individual unit.
 The rational for starting with a functional test is that it allows us to take a